 If you are planning a short cruise, and you can go anytime, several cruise lines such as Carnival, Disney, Norwegian and Royal offer a year-round selection out of Miami, Fort Lauderdale and Port Canaveral.
 Traditional Eastern Caribbean Itineraries offer a wide range of ships that serve the region on traditional seven-night sailings departing from Miami, Ft.
 Lauderdale and Port Canaveral.
 There are plenty of options to choose from.
 Heading to Florida is no longer a requirement for people who want an Eastern Caribbean cruise.
 Baltimore, New York, Charleston and Jacksonville have become home bases for several Caribbean sailings, both short and long.
 Because of the extra time it takes to get down to the islands, expect a few more sea days and weather that might not be the warmest until you reach a lower latitude.

-Eastern Caribbean Cruise Ports
+Top 10 Eastern Caribbean Cruise Ports to Visit

 St. Maartin, St. Martin